paradisec-archive/PARADISEC_workflows/05_digitising_manuscripts.md

 ### Hardware
 * Using a tripod with lights that you can clip onto something offers the least expensive setup.
 * If you cannot afford an SLR, a compact digital camera similar to the Canon PowerShot G12 mentioned above can certainly perform very well and meet archival standards.
-If you are not going to use tethering for image capture, try to find a camera that has an articulated LCD screen, not a fixed screen.
+* If you are not going to use tethering for image capture, try to find a camera that has an articulated LCD screen, not a fixed screen.
 This will allow you to move the viewfinder to a position to easily see the image before you shoot.
-You can see an articulated screen in the photo of the Cannon PowerShot within the section introducing the [Velbon shelf clamp](https://paradisec-archive.github.io/PARADISEC_workflows/05_digitising_manuscripts.html#velbon-shelf-clamp).
+You can see an articulated screen in the photo of the Cannon PowerShot above, within the section introducing the [Velbon shelf clamp](https://paradisec-archive.github.io/PARADISEC_workflows/05_digitising_manuscripts.html#velbon-shelf-clamp).

 ### Software
 * The camera tethering software designed to work with Canon cameras is free.
 If you cannot afford a camera that works with tethering software, you can simply capture images to your compact digital camera's SD card and do your file management, including file nameing, all in your post-production editing.
-* Post production of raw images (.CR2) can be done with the free raw image processing program [RawTherapee](https://www.rawtherapee.com/){:target="_blank"}, replacing the costly Adobe Bridge option outlined above.
+* Post production of raw images (.CR2) can be done with the **free** raw image processing program [RawTherapee](https://www.rawtherapee.com/){:target="_blank"}, replacing the costly Adobe Bridge option outlined above.
 This includes bulk processing of images.

    <p align="center">
      <img width="500" src="images/RawTherapee-screenshot.png">